Extranet for Employees

 - The contact policy refines the access of a specific person and can be narrower than the company policy.

 The result is displayed as the effective policy — it is exactly what you need to check before granting access, not the individual settings.
+If the panel shows a technical pipeline ID instead of a name, treat it as diagnostic: verify the mapping in the policy editor or pipeline list, and never publish the ID as a user-facing name.

 Core permissions: